Traffic distribution with Atlassian Data Center

 When deployed with Data Center, your application runs on a cluster configuration consisting of two or more nodes connected to a load balancer, a shared database, and a shared file system:

 In a basic configuration, each application node redundantly runs a copy of the application.
-So if you are running JIRA Software 7.3.2, each node runs the same copy of JIRA Software 7.3.2.
-Typically, these nodes do not communicate with each other, and all data is stored in the shared database and file system connected to each node.
+So if you're running Jira Software 7.3.2, each node runs the same copy of Jira Software 7.3.2.
+Typically, these nodes don't communicate with each other and all data is stored in the shared database and file system connected to each node.
 The load balancer acts as the single point of entry into the cluster.